 countries with regard to, for example, ICT policy, infrastructure,

-regulatory frameworks and so on.
+regulatory framework and so on.
 They would also have access to training

-programmes and information on indigenous and innovative initiatives for
+programme and information on conventional and innovative initiatives for

-cost-effective networking; access to sources of funding and skills
+cost-effective networking; access to funding resources and skill

-databases; and a channel for finding partners to collaborate on various
+databases; and channel for finding partners to collaborate on various

 With the rapid